ferreirarubens/scss-layout/README.md

   ),
 );
 ```
-- Include the @mixin material-palette
+- Include the @mixin material-palette (should pass true if the palette is from 50 to 900 only)
 ```
 @include material-palette($palette, 'primary-example');
 ```